denizdgn/minnie/README.md

 ```

 ## Set up the right environment for minnie
+minnie functions under the umbrella of anaconda3 (with Python 3.6).
+So, before everything, anaconda3 should be installed.
 ```
 cd minnie

 bash setup.sh
 ```
 setup.sh script installs the required dependencies together with the first version of interfacea (https://zenodo.org/badge/latestdoi/136096537).
-It finally calls execute.sh script, which sets proper aliases and updates your .bashrc file.
+setup.sh finally calls execute.sh script, which sets proper aliases and updates your .bashrc file.

 ## Activate minnie